Mowah-Chibuike/alx-low_level_programming/0x14-bit_manipulation/README.md

 	- 5-flip_bits.c: returns the number of bits you would need to flip to get from one number to another.

 - Advanced
+	- 100-get_endianness.c: returns the endianness of a processor